snaplet/docs-old/docs/05-guides/netlify-preview-plugin.md

-# How to use Snaplet Snapshots, Preview databases and Netlify Preview Deployments
+# How to use Snaplet Snapshots, Preview Databases and Netlify Preview Deployments

 Snaplet gives developers databases with data to code against.
-Using Snaplet and Netlify Preview Deployments is a match made for the clouds: Once you have a preview database for each Netlify Preview Environment you no longer have worry about conflicting migrations and unexpected mutations to data, since each preview database is isolated and scoped to a deployment.
+Using Snaplet and Netlify Preview Deployments is a match made for the clouds: Once you have a preview database for each Netlify Preview Environment you no longer have to worry about conflicting migrations and unexpected mutations to data, since each preview database is isolated and scoped to a deployment.

 Below is a video of Snaplet founder, Peter Pistorius, presenting the plugin at Prisma's - What's new in Prisma.